OliFady/Obsidian-Notes/ACE/ESQL - Environment.md

 SET OutputLocalEnvironment.Destination.MQ.DestinationData.queueName = 'myQueueName'; END IF;
 ```

-- Data in environment is propagated as part of the logical tree to subsequent nodes in the message flow.
+- Data in environment is propagated as part of the logical tree to subsequent nodes in the message flow (In every Layer).
 If you create a new output message in a Compute node, the environment tree is also copied from the input message to the new output message.

 ```sql
 SET Environment.Variables =